Yellowstone Lake - Yellowstone National Park - August 2014

 My Grandma Redfield came to MT from Missouri when her father, Sam Goforth, homesteaded in the same area as my grandfather.
 She was a schoolteacher in small country schools.
 In those days teachers didn't get married so she had no plans for that until she decided she wanted to have kids.
 She was 30 at the time, much older than most brides of those days, but she and my grandpa were married on Nov.
 19, 1919.
 I remember the date because I have her wedding band and it is engraved inside - I love it and wear it all the time.
 I'm named after her, our middle names are/were Lavina.
 We were close when I was growing up and I'm glad she lived long enough to know my boys.
 She taught me so many things, how to crochet, knit, embroider and tat, and also about gardening.

-Christopher and Nicholas.
-She was about 90 in this picture.
+Mary Lavina Redfield with great-grandchildren Logan, Christopher and Nicholas.
+She was about 90 in this picture. |

 My Grandpa Slife died shortly after my parents were married so I only know him in stories my mom told me.
 He was born Frank Schleif but changed his last name to Slife.
 He grew up in Pennsylvania and worked in the coal mines as a young boy.
 He later joined the Army and was actually a prison guard at Alcatraz when it was a military prison.
 After he married my Grandma they lived in Atlanta, GA and he started a very successful plumbing business.
 My connection to him is that he loved to garden and planted thousands of bulbs and flowers every year.
 I think he and I would have been great friends.